April Update

 ❦❦❦

 At the very beginning of April I went to visit my mom.
-I’m realizing I did not write much about this in the last few months.
-There were a couple of transitions in her situation through this period that were very difficult for her, and for me to write about.
+I’m realizing I did not write much about this recently.
+There were a couple of transitions in her situation through this first half of the year that were very difficult for her, and for me to write about.
 And the last one that motivated my travel at the start of April was one that was particularly difficult.
 I gained some additional experience with panic attacks.

 Thankfully, the place that is now handling her is doing a slightly better job and, if I’m to believe the pictures that I received after my visit, she seems to be doing gradually better—at least regarding her physiology.
 Obviously, with limited blood circulation in her brain, certain things are never going to become better.
 But that is something I had accepted already last year.